catclops/catclops.github.io/README.md

 Personality:<br />

-Positive: Adaptable, Willful, Decisive
+Positive: Adaptable, Willful, Decisive <br />
-Negative: Manipulative, Cowardly<br />
+Negative: Manipulative, Cowardly <br />
 I strongly believe  that every person should be out for themselves.
 It’s perfectly fine to work collaboratively with a group but if the situation ends up negatively impacting our group then there is no point in sticking together.
 I believe in the willpower of the individual over the need to accommodate those who are dependent on others to survive.
 I am manipulative and good at weaseling my way out of personal accountability.<br />

 ㅡ<br />